restqa/documentation/docs/contributing.md

 ## Share your feedback 👍

-We want to provide the best experience to our users, your feedback are important to us: https://restqa.io/feedback
+We want to provide the best experience to our users.
+Your feedback is important to us: https://restqa.io/feedback

 ## Share your story 💌

 RestQa users come from a wide range of backgrounds, experience levels, and interest.
-We would love to here about your feedbacks : hello@restqa.io
+We would love to hear from you on how we can make it better for you: hello@restqa.io

 ## Contribute to the docs 📚

-You can contribute to the documentation.
-The repository for the docs exists [here](https://github.com/restqa/documentation).
+You can contribute to RestQA's documentation.
+The repository for the documentation is [here](https://github.com/restqa/documentation).

 ## Write a blogpost ✍️

-Write a blog post and let us know the blog url we will share it on our network.
-Or we can publish your content into our blog if you would like.
+Write a blog post and let us know the blog url, then we will share it on our network.
+Or you can opt that we publish your content into our blog account.

 ## Contribute to RestQA 🔨

 - You can fix [issues](https://github.com/restqa/restqa/issues) reported on GitHub.
 The [CONTRIBUTING guide](https://github.com/restqa/restqa/blob/master/CONTRIBUTING.md) will help you get your development environment ready in minutes.
-- You can add additional functionality to an existing third party integration.
+- You can add functionality to an existing third party integration.
 - You can create an integration for a third party service.
 You can find more information about creating an new plugin [here](/api/create-plugin).